 While, generally, accidents that take place while employees are driving to work from home and returning back home after work are not within the course and scope of employment, there have been many cases of respondeat superior being successfully applied where the employee was required to drive a company-owned vehicle to and from work for the benefit of the employer.
 There are also other theories under which employers may be held liable, including negligent hiring, negligent supervision, or failure to maintain the vehicle in a safe condition.

-Consulting with a lawyer is recommended whenever an accident potentially involves employer liability.
+Consulting with a lawyer is recommended whenever an accident, including a motorcycle accident lawsuit, potentially involves employer liability.
 If you are trying to put your life back together after a motor vehicle accident that happened while you were on the job, or, if you have more questions about this topic, trust your case to the Macon, GA-based Mann Law Firm.
 We serve all of Middle Georgia, including Dublin, Warner Robins and Milledgeville.
 Contact us for a thorough case evaluation by calling (478) 742-3381 or by filling out our online form.